 New Insight for Women Entrepreneurs

 If you’re a woman thinking of starting your own business, you’re not alone.
 According to SCORE, a national nonprofit dedicated to helping small businesses, women-owned businesses currently make up 39 percent of the 28 million small businesses in the United States.
 And, SCORE notes, that number is rising.
 Between 2007 and 2016, the number of women-owned businesses rose 45 percent—five times the national average, according to the U.S. Census Bureau.
-SCORE recently released the results of a wide-ranging survey of more than 12,000 female entrepreneurs.
-The report, “

 The Megaphone of Main Street: Women’s Entrepreneurship,” contains several key insights on the unique opportunities and challenges these business owners face.